 Although not every healthcare brand is prepared for local search via voice, many healthcare brands are taking strides to appeal to voice assistant users.
 Many brands are introducing Alexa skills including Mayo Clinic, the Boston Children’s Hospital, Atrium Health, and the American Red Cross.
 Other brands like Deloitte, and Libertana, among others, have all researched the impact voice assistants have on older adults and long-term patients and found valuable medical use cases for voice assistants in this area.

 In more recent news, Google’s acquisition of Fitbit will only strengthen the use of healthcare in voice search.
-Fitness devices and smartwatches have shown to take up 21.8% of healthcare voice-interaction use cases.
+Fitness devices and smartwatches have been shown to take up 21.8% of healthcare voice-interaction use cases.

 People who wear fitness trackers are more likely to visit a healthcare provider than those without smart devices – largely due to prompts on the device.
 Google’s acquisition of Fitbit will not only help Google to differentiate itself in the rising wearables market but will also play a major role on the use of voice assistants for healthcare-related questions and tasks.